-For over a decade, in a concerted effort to combat the projected consequences of climate change, Architecture 2030 and collaborative colleagues have championed the cause of sustainable and carbon neutral planning and design in the built environment.
-These efforts have produced results.
+For over a decade, in a concerted effort to combat the projected consequences of climate change, Architecture 2030 and collaborators have championed the cause of sustainable and carbon-neutral planning and design in the built environment.

-- 2030 PALETTE – a highly visual and accessible online platform that meets the “how to” needs of planners, architects, designers, and builders.
-The principles, actions and resources it provides will generate place-based, decarbonized and adaptable built environments worldwide.
+2030 Palette – a highly visual and accessible online platform that meets the “how to” needs of planners, architects, designers, and builders.
+The principles, actions and resources it provides generate place-based, decarbonized and adaptable built environments worldwide.

 AIA+2030 Series – an educational series for design professionals that has been implemented in 27 markets across North America and is now a highly successful online education series.

 2030 Curriculum Project – Architecture 2030 works with leading educators in the US to compile cutting-edge courses for Architecture and Planning Schools throughout the North America.

 INNOVATION 2030 – a design-and-ideas competition that addressed climate change and recognizes innovative and exemplary designs that focus on energy and emissions, adaptation and resiliency.

 Roadmap to Zero Emissions – We have expanded our global impact through initiatives in China, Korea, and Europe, and through collaboration with international bodies.
 Architecture 2030 co-led Buildings Day at COP21, and submitted the Roadmap to Zero Emissions, to the UNFCCC-ADP – a flexible plan that sets out the emissions reduction targets necessary in the building sector worldwide to avert dangerous and irreversible climate change.